khiemgluong/Polity-Manager/Assets/Documentation/README - Polity Manager.md

 1: Polity - Represents the largest & most important political unit such as a government body, corporation or main team.<br>
 2: Class - Represents a social class, government branch, organization, or any large collective corp.<br>
-3: Faction - Represents a small and temporary political unit, which can be added and removed at runtime.
+3: Faction - Represents a small and temporary political unit, which can be added and removed at runtime.<br>
+4: RelationType - an enum value representing the current relationship between 2 polities; declared as Neutral, Allies and Enemies.